Know Your Smoking Triggers and Cravings & How To Overcome Them

 Pictures

 I’ve encountered numerous smokers who want to quit for their family.
-It’s no secret that smoking, including passive smoking is the root cause of many illnesses and diseases.
-Every time you feel the urge to smoke, look at a picture that will remind you of the reason why you decided to quit.
+It’s no secret that smoking, including passive smoking, is the root cause of many illnesses and diseases.
+Every time you feel strong urges to smoke, look at a picture that will remind you of the reason why you decided to quit.
 It could be a picture of your family, or even a picture of a smoker’s lungs.
 This is an unorthodox technique, but one that works.

 Meditation